Schepp/HTTP-headers/markdown/content.md

 </p>
 ---

-If the server is HTTP/2 Push enabled it will force push any (local) resource listed with a Link header.
+If the server is HTTP/2 Push enabled it will force-push any (local) resource listed with a Link header.

 <p class="fragment">
 If you don't want that to happen, add a `nopush` attribute to it: